MeghnaB12/MeghnaB12/README.md

 ---

-<h3>🚀 AI Applications & Products</h3>
+**🚀 AI Applications & Products**

 <!--
-When your full-stack showcase repo is live, add it as the FIRST row below and add a "Live Demo" link.
+When your full-stack showcase repo is live, add it as the FIRST row below with a "Live Demo" link.
-Once it's here, you can rename this section back to "Full-Stack AI Applications."
 Example row:
 | **[App Name](LIVE_URL)** | [What it does in one line].
 Full frontend + API + AI, deployed live. | `React`, `FastAPI`, `Gemini`, `Supabase` |
 -->